1. Score savings with Ikea Family

 Don’t be fooled by the name.
 You can sign up for a Family membership even if you’re single.

 You don’t pay any monthly or annual fees for this loyalty program, but you do get access to some pretty sweet rewards and deals.
-Ikea Family gets you discounts on a range of furniture and food, so just check the offers page online or keep a look-out in the store for markdowns for members.
+Ikea Family gets you discounts on a range of furniture, so just check the offers page online or keep a look-out in the store for markdowns for members.

 The program also includes free access to workshops and events, so you can get more inspiration on how to upgrade your home.